dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 ### Importing TSV/CSV data into LibreOffice Calc

-The easiest way to import a TSV/CSV file is to just open the file in LibreOffice Calc (either from your file manager or by using ‘File → Open’ in the menu bar.
+The easiest way to import a TSV/CSV file is to just open the file in LibreOffice Calc (either from your file manager or by using *File → Open* in the menu bar.

 This will open the import dialogue where you can tell LibreOffice about the format of the file.
 It also comes with a small preview where you can